 Next steps

 Your credit scores are the most important thing to consider when applying for loans or any other type of financial product.
-If you want approval, it's essential that your reports show up with a good enough rate and terms so they'll be a willingness to sign on your behalf of themselves (and get everything in order).
+If you want approval, your reports must show up with a good enough rate and terms so they'll be willing to sign on your behalf (and get everything in order).

 Applying for multiple credit cards in a short amount of time can have negative consequences.
 One hard inquiry may knock your credit scores down, but if it's just to get an idea and then cancel them before applying again at a later date or with a different company -you won't need to worry too much about damaging re-portable such as Version 1 or 2 IRS (individual Reports).